 Admittedly, white and chartreuse are a pretty stark contrast.
-To soften up the space— and make the difference feel less drastic—Lenas added a plush rug, faux fur throw pillows, and a fuzzy blanket.
+To soften up the space—and make the juxtaposition feel less drastic—Lenas added a plush rug, faux fur throw pillows, and a fuzzy blanket.

 Pair With Neutrals

-Another way to make your chartreuse pop is by pairing them with neutrals, as Chicago-based design Tom Stringer did in this living room.
-The brown couch, taupe seats, and gray rug take a backseat, allowing the two chartreuse chairs to shine at the fullest, brightest potential.
+Another way to make your chartreuse pop is by pairing it with neutrals, as designer Tom Stringer did in this living room.
+The brown couch, taupe seats, and gray rug take a backseat, allowing the two chartreuse chairs to shine at their fullest, brightest potential.